FullStack-HY/FullStack-Hy.github.io/src/content/0/en/part0a.md

 Don't code with nano, Notepad or Gedit.
 NetBeans isn't very good for web development either.
 It is also rather heavy in comparison to Visual Studio Code.

 Also install [Node.js](https://nodejs.org/en/).
-The material has been done with version 16.13.2, so don't install anything older than that.
+The material has been done with version 18.13.
+The examples in the material will work quite likely also with earlier versions, but if you want to play safe, install the same verion.
 Installation instructions are [here](https://nodejs.org/en/download/package-manager/).

 Node package manager [npm](https://www.npmjs.com/get-npm) will be automatically installed with Node.js.
 We will be actively using npm throughout the course.
 Node also comes with [npx](https://www.npmjs.com/package/npx), which we'll need a few times.